Admission / Apply

-During each interview session, the interviewer questions the applicants about their academic, personal, and professional aspirations and preparedness for admission, and rate(s) prospective students on a standardized evaluation form.
+During each interview session, the interviewer questions the applicants about their academic, personal, and professional aspirations and preparedness for admission, and rates prospective students on a standardized evaluation form.
 These evaluations are included in applicant files provided to the Doctor of Health Science Admissions Committee.
-The Doctor of Health Science Admissions Committee meets periodically to review the completed application files of applicants who have been interviewed and then formulates and submits recommendations to the Dean for final approval.
-The Dean, via the Office of Admissions, notifies applicants in writing of the admissions committee's decisions.
+The Doctor of Health Science Admissions Committee meets periodically to review the completed application files of applicants who have been interviewed and then submits recommendations to the Dean for final approval.
+The Dean, via the Office of Admissions, notifies applicants in writing of the decisions of the Admissions Committee.

 The matriculation process begins after students receive notification of their acceptance.
 To complete the matriculation process, students must:

 - Submit the matriculation agreement and required deposit monies by the date designated in the matriculation agreement.
 Deposits are applied towards the first quarter's tuition.

 - Submit official final transcripts from all colleges attended post-high school by the deadline of two weeks (14 days) prior to the first day of classes.
 Students who are accepted to MWU less than one month prior to the first day of classes will have 30 calendar days from the date of their acceptance to submit all official transcripts to the Office of Admissions.
 Any special circumstances or requests for exceptions to this policy must be sent to and approved by the Office of the Dean of the college.
 Students who fail to submit all official final transcripts by the stated deadline may jeopardize their acceptance or continued enrollment in the College.